balthisar/tidy/Balthisar Tidy Help Project/README.md

 a more flexible build system for its help files is necessary, too.
 This is why we developed _Middlemac_.

-If you're working on your own forks of _Balthisar Tidy_ and don’t wish to depend on an external build system for help files, you can still modify the built help files in the `Balthisar Tidy (xxx).help` bundles.
-On the other hand if you wish to participate in the development of _Balthisar Tidy_ and issue pull requests, please make changes to the source files in the build system in this directory, in `Contents/`.

 The build system strongly leverages [_Middleman_](http://middlemanapp.com/) and is a well-known static website development tool that's available for all platforms that can run Ruby.
 The template system depends on very basic Ruby